Parker Logo

 Parker Logo 2016-present

-The logo change did not happen immediately after the purchase of Newell Rubbermaid in 2000.
+The logo change did not occur immediately after Newell Rubbermaid’s purchase in 2000.
 In recent years, Parker products have become less popular than they used to be.
 The office goods sector has been replaced by simpler, cheaper, and more convenient writing instruments.
 The new owners thought long and hard about a suitable strategy.
 And we decided to leave Parker pens only in the luxurious, elite options niche.
 Several factories and retail outlets have been closed.
-Subsequently, a major rebranding was carried out, which began in 2016 and lasted two years until 2018.
+Subsequently, a major rebranding began in 2016 and lasted two years, ending in 2018.

 We focused on the brand’s long history and colossal experience to do this.
 The logo reverted to its original first version: an arrow rushing through an oval.
-But they added more sophistication and gold—thin lines, expanding on the sides, refined and voluminous the oval figure.
+But they added more sophistication and gold-thin lines, expanding outward on the sides to refine and volumize the oval figure.
 The arrow’s body has acquired smooth, streamlined curves, gradually expanding downwards.
 All logo details seem to be forged from metal and are very durable.

 In the modern image, the elements are perpendicular to each other.
-The arrow vertically pierces the sky, symbolizing a horizontally located oval.
+The arrow pierces the sky vertically, symbolizing a horizontally oriented oval.
 The clear upward direction of the point demonstrates the intention to reach the highest heights, the cosmos.
 This idea is complemented by the silhouette of an arrow, reminiscent of a rocket taking off.
-In this case, not a single competitor equals the company since it is impossible to rise above it.
+In this case, no competitor equals the company, since it is impossible to rise above it.

 The logo’s central core resembles an arrow.
-It also references the Eiffel Tower, the symbol of France, where the brand has been headquartered in Nantes since 2011.
+It also references the Eiffel Tower, France’s symbol, and the fact that the brand has been headquartered in Nantes since 2011.

 Below the image is a caption that complements the icon.
-The letters of the name are large, and their elements are of different thicknesses, creating the impression of volume.
-Even lower, the company’s founding date is indicated in thin type, emphasizing its venerable age and hints at the antique value of items from the Parker line.
+The letters of the name are large, and their elements vary in thickness, creating the impression of volume.
+Even lower, the company’s founding date is indicated in thin type, emphasizing its venerable age and hinting at the antique value of items from the Parker line.

 Font and Colors